danielford/AllenInstituteSandbox/README.md

 ## Development Environment
-You can use any development environment or text editor you like, as long as you can check out this repo and you have Python3 and can install packages via pip.
+You can use any development environment or text editor you like, as long as you can check out this repo and you have Python3 and can install packages via Conda.
 However, here are some details about how my environment is setup in case it is helpful:

 As an editor/IDE for Python, I really like [Visual Studio Code](https://code.visualstudio.com/).
 It's free, open-source, very customizable, and has lots of plugins/themes available in the community.